 Although the formation of the APTA was recent in the United States, the profession itself is believed to have been around for much longer.

-The history of physical therapy is believed to date as far back as 460 B.C. where historical physicians such as Hippocrates and Galenus carried out some of the first treatments such as massage, hydrotherapy, and manual therapy techniques.
+Physical therapy is believed to date as far back as 460 B.C. where historical physicians such as Hippocrates and Galenus carried out some of the first treatments such as massage, hydrotherapy, and manual therapy techniques.

 Later, in the eighteenth century came the development of orthopedics and treatments such as systematic joint exercise emerged to treat conditions such as gout.